Tri-County News (Kiel, Wisconsin)

 The Tri-County News is a weekly newspaper based in Kiel, Wisconsin.

-It is published by Delta Publications.
+History

 The newspaper was founded when the New Holstein Reporter, Kiel Tri-County Record, and Chilton Spirit were combined.

+Distribution

 The Tri-County News is primarily distributed in Calumet County, Manitowoc County, Sheboygan and Fond du Lac County.
 The newspaper is the official publication of the cities of Kiel, New Holstein, Kiel Area Schools, New Holstein Area Schools, and the towns of Schleswig, Russell, Meeme, and New Holstein.

 Memberships

 The newspaper is a member of the Wisconsin Newspapers Association, National Newspaper Association, and Inland Press Association.